 We require that our international customers purchase a spare vacuum tube (812A) at the time of their M.O.P.A. amplifier order.
 One 812A vacuum tube is included with the M.O.P.A. amplifier, however, it's a good idea to have a spare on hand if you're involved with a research protocol and cannot afford a day off (or longer) if something were to happen to your tube.
-Usually the tube will last for years, but there are occasions when human error can inadvertently break a tube and another one is needed right away.
+Usually the tube will last for a few years before needing replacment, but there are occasions when human error can inadvertently break a tube and another one is needed right away.
 If you need to order a tube at a later date, the cost of shipping an extra single vacuum tube by itself to an international destination is relatively high with expedited FedEx or USPS courier services.
 It can also take up to a week or longer to receive.
 Our experience with this technology is that it is wise to have a spare vacuum tube on hand at all times.
-The extra 812A tube will be shipped inside your M.O.P.A. amplifier in packing material.
-To add the spare vacuum tube to your order, click on the "Add to Cart" button.
-The cost is only $43 when purchased with a new M.O.P.A. amplifier.
+The extra 812A tube will be shipped INSIDE your M.O.P.A. amplifier in bubble-wrap packing material.
+To add a spare vacuum tube to your order, click on the "Add to Cart" button.
+The cost is only $62 when purchased with a new M.O.P.A. amplifier (USA shipping included).
+If you have any questions, please call us.

-812A Vacuum Tube - Spare / SOLD ONLY AT TIME OF PURCHASE WITH M.O.P.A.
+812A Vacuum Tube - ONLY SOLD & SHIPPED WITH A M.O.P.A. - See Details

 NOTE: The 812A vacuum tube is not sold separately to the general public from our company.
 It is ONLY sold and shipped at the time of purchase with a new M.O.P.A. amplifier.
 Please call us if you need to order a fully tested 812A vacuum tube and we will put you in touch with a supplier.